samuelhannapp/ardour_controller_lw/README.md

 And maybe one day hardware could be produced and sold.

 I think in general the Osc protocol should be the way to go to control a DAW.

-I guess to make this happen it would have to be standardized, and than some DAW companies have to implement it and the others will follow...
+It would be a very nice thing if more DAW's would implement it.
+Ardour will be a rolemodel for that.

 ### License